Iyyappan-S/Stockflow-Inventory/README.md

 [![Interface](https://img.shields.io/badge/Interface-Responsive%20web%20app-203B4A?style=flat-square)](https://stockflow-bixuacci.manus.space)
 [![Build](https://img.shields.io/badge/Build-Vanilla%20JavaScript%20%2B%20Vite-C78729?style=flat-square)](#local-development)

 StockFlow is an operational inventory workspace that puts **stock evidence before stock assumptions**.
-It helps a warehouse or retail team surface the difference between expected and physical quantities, record the audit evidence, and move the discrepancy into a clear review workflow.
+It helps a warehouse or retail teams surface the difference between expected and physical quantities, record the audit evidence, and move the discrepancy into a clear review workflow.

 | Open the project | Purpose |
 | --- | --- |